Investigating Generalization Behaviours of Generative Flow Networks: A Method for Disentangling Generalization Mechanisms of GFlowNets

-We then train $P_F(s' | s; \theta)$ \emph{online} instead of \emph{offline}.
-Note that this is a slightly different setup from what we discussed previously since we re-introduce some of the effects of self-induced training distributions of $P_F(s' | s; \theta)$.
-We do this because, as we will see, any degree of deviation from $P_F(s' | s; \theta)$ during \emph{offline} training (i.e. sampling $x \sim \sP_\gX$ and using $P_B$ to construct trajectories) appears to have some negative effect.
-We observe this even for values of $\alpha$ close to 0.
-We discuss this in further detail in section~\ref{sec:off_policy}.

-This experimental setup helps us investigate the isolated effect of different data distributions $\sP_\gX$ on training dynamics and generalization by changing the data non-stationarity typically induced by $P(s'|s; \theta)$.
-To observe the effects on training dynamics, we consider the setting of no test set (the model sees all of $\gX$).
-In contrast, to observe the effects on generalization, we consider performance on unseen test set examples.
+This experimental setup helps us investigate the isolated effect of different data distributions $\sP_\gX$ on training dynamics and generalization by changing the data distribution (and non-stationarity) typically induced by $P(s'|s; \theta)$.
+We consider both settings with and without a test set.
 This allows us to assess \textbf{Hypothesis}~\ref{hyp:h1} by observing the effects of various deviations from the normal self-induced training distribution coming from $P_F(s'|s; \theta)$.